misiektoja/instagram_monitor/docs/configuration.md

 Every supported browser can have several profiles with separate cookies.
 Use one of these methods:

 - **Pick by name** with `--browser-profile`.
-Use the Firefox profile name (e.g. `default-release`) or, for Chromium-based browsers, either the profile directory (e.g. `Default`, `Profile 1`) or the display name the picker shows (e.g. `Your Chrome`).
-A display name used by two profiles is refused with the directories to pass instead.
-On Linux, Snap, Flatpak and distribution builds of Firefox keep separate profile trees that often share a name.
-A name matching more than one is refused rather than guessed at, and the error lists the full profile directories to pass instead:
+Use the Firefox profile name (e.g. `default-release`) or, for Chromium-based browsers, either the profile directory (e.g. `Default`, `Profile 1`) or the display name the picker shows (e.g. `Your Chrome`):

     ```sh
     instagram_monitor --import-browser-session --browser chrome --browser-profile "Profile 1"
     instagram_monitor --import-browser-session --browser firefox --browser-profile "default-release"
     ```

 - **Let it prompt you.** If you do not pass `--browser-profile` and several profiles exist, the tool lists them so you can choose.
 Profiles signed in to Instagram are marked with `*`, so you do not have to guess which one holds the session.
 When exactly one is signed in it is the default and Enter selects it.
-An answer outside the list is re-asked rather than ending the command, and `0` exits.
 - **On the [Web Dashboard](view-modes.md#web-dashboard)**, pick the browser, click **Import** and select a profile if prompted.
 Profiles signed in to Instagram are marked with `*` and the only signed-in one is preselected.
 The dashboard imports only from the profiles it detected, so it cannot be pointed at another file or profile on your computer.
 Use `--cookie-file PATH` on the command line when you deliberately want a database from somewhere else.
 - **Advanced:** point `--cookie-file` at a specific cookie database (Firefox `cookies.sqlite` or a Chromium `Cookies` file).
 This overrides `--browser-profile`.